Make sure your mortgage is affordable in the long term

 ‘This level of lending could be disastrous for people on lower incomes,’ says Peter Tutton, social policy officer at Citizens Advice.

-Stuart Freeman, director of advice services at CHAS Central London, which offers advice on housing and debt, says housing costs should not take up more than 40 per cent of income.
+Stuart Freeman, director of advisory services at CHAS Central London, which offers advice on housing and debt, says housing costs should not take up more than 40 percent of income.

 ‘There is absolutely no flexibility so if there is an emergency, and there are no savings or back-up, then the budget is immediately under strain,’ says Freeman.

 Risky business: Mystery shopping reveals the true cost of loans to first-time buyers

 |Alliance and Leicester||£989.48||5.5||85||56%||5.99% 3 yr fixed|

 |Direct Line (RBS Group)||£944.70||4.8||90||53%||6.89% 2 yr fixed|